DENVER, CO – Blue Knights Drum & Bugle Corps is excited to announce the Visual Staff for the 2020 season!

 Additionally, he received his Associate of Arts in General Studies, as well as Associate of Nursing from Pensacola State College in Pensacola, Florida.
 Beyond his duties at Pace High School, Phillip is an active adjudicator for marching band, indoor percussion and winter guard.
 Phillip’s previous experience in the performing arts includes performing in Drum Corps International with Carolina Crown Drum and Bugle Corps and The Blue Devils Drum and Bugle Corps.

 While at the University of North Florida, Phillip was the lead trumpet and ensemble assistant in the nationally known “Jazz Ensemble One”, performing with multiple professional Jazz musicians famous worldwide.

 Additionally, Phillip was the Visual Coordinator for Southwind Drum and Bugle Corps, as well as visual designer and consultant for multiple high schools and independent percussion ensembles across the United States, who have competed in Winter Guard International at the World Championships.
-Phillip is excited to be joining the Blue Knights Visual Staff for the 2019 season!
+Phillip is excited to be returning to the Blue Knights Visual Staff for the 2020 season!

-Marcelino Nambo will be joining the Blue Knights as a Visual Instructor for the 2019 season.
+Marcelino Nambo will return to the Blue Knights as a Visual Instructor for the 2020 season.

 Marcelino Nambo is a native to Northern California, where he has spent most of his career as a performer and an instructor.
 He got his start as a performer at C.K.
 McClatchy High School in 2008, where he spent four seasons with the marching band, and 3 seasons with winter percussion.
 Marcelino began his teaching career with the John F. Kennedy High School Marching Band, which he helped find increasing success in their circuit during his four fall seasons (2014-2017) with the program.